deadlockhook/KUID-Shield-PE-Obfuscator/README.md

 # KUID Shield – PE Obfuscator

 KUID Shield is a custom obfuscator that provides advanced protection for Windows PE files.
-It encrypts executable sections, enforces strict page access with `PAGE_NOACCESS`, and decrypts only through **KiUserExceptionDispatcher** — making reverse engineering and dumping nearly impossible.
+It encrypts executable sections, enforces strict page access with `PAGE_NOACCESS`, and decrypts only through **KiUserExceptionDispatcher**, pages are also instantly rencrypted once execution is finished — making reverse engineering and dumping nearly impossible.

 The system corrupts headers, resolves and destroys TLS/SEH, performs continuous self-integrity checks, and hides the real entry point behind obfuscated control flow.
 Invalid memory access attempts permanently corrupt the decryptor, breaking analysis attempts.